 Diverse groups and I work well.
 See my faculty website for my training and foreign language experience.

-What does a typical day in the life of an pediatric otolaryngologist include?
+What does a typical day in the life of an otolaryngologist include?

 A day in the typical life of an Head and Neck / Skull Base Surgeon involve evaluation of tumors of the head and neck It employs expert knowledge of anatomy and physiology to determine the best surgical or nonsurgical treatment to help our patients do well with swallowing, voicing, speaking, breathing, and living.
 Every patient evaluation involves a procedure, and every patient evaluation demands expertise.

-What is the biggest challenge of being an pediatric otolaryngologist ?
+What is the biggest challenge of being an otolaryngologist ?

 The biggest challenge of being a Head and Neck / Skull base surgeon is explaining the complex anatomy and risks involved in helping them.
 It also involves multidisciplinary care (working with endocrinologists, neurosurgeons, pathologist, radiologists, speech and swallow therapists, and social workers to care for your patients).
 Doctors most deidicated to patient care are needed.